awslabs/damo/USAGE.md

 Note that the ``record`` subcommand executes the target command as a root.
 Therefore, the user could execute arbitrary commands with root permission.
 Hence, sysadmins should allow only trusted users to use ``damo``.
-This is same to ``schemes`` subcommand which is mentioned below.
-Please take care for that, either.
+This is the same as the ``schemes`` subcommand which is mentioned below.
+Please take care of that, either.

 Analyzing Data Access Pattern